Local-global principles for semi-integral points on Markoff orbifold pairs: Introduction

-We combine the theory of quadratic forms with the explicit description of strict semi-integral points in Proposition~\ref{prop:semi-integral-criterion-2-inf} to deduce an almost sharp lower bound for the number of Markoff orbifold pairs which non-trivially satisfy the strict semi-integral Hasse principle.
+Clearly, $N(B) = O(B)$.
+We use the theory of quadratic forms and the explicit description of strict semi-integral points in Proposition~\ref{prop:semi-integral-criterion-2-inf} to deduce an almost sharp lower bound for the number of pairs which non-trivially satisfy the strict semi-integral Hasse principle.

 \begin{theorem} Assume that one of $\omega_i$ is finite.
 Then

 \end{theorem}

 The quantification of $N(B)$ provides a solid step forward in the direction of understanding failures of local-global principles for strict and general semi-integral points.
 The proof of Theorem~\ref{thm:count} is illustrative in the sense that we construct an explicit subfamily of Markoff orbifold pairs with strict semi-integral points but no integral adelic points.
 Two other such families are given in Theorems~\ref{thm:existencepcases} and \ref{thm:existence-CTXW}.
 We hope that a general theory explaining the failures of semi-integral local-global principles may serve as a remedy for the lack of understanding how integral points behave in families.